Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

 The number of parameters grows as the item set expands as well when item-specific coefficients are specified.
 In this section, we examine the performance of \code{torch-choice} as the number of items grows.

-We first compare performances, in terms of time cost relative to baseline case ($I=10$), of \code{torch-choice} and R-implementation as $I$ increases from $10$ to $200$ on a dataset with $N=30,000$ records and 30-dimensional user/item characteristics.\footnote{We choose a smaller $N$ in this experiment because we have a limited number of observations when $I=10$ and we wish to keep $N$ constant when $I$ changes.}\footnote{We stop at $I=200$ because \code{mlogit} encountered an out-of-memory error with $I=250$ on a server with 128GiB memory.} We investigate the models in Equations \eqref{eq:benchmark-model-1} and \eqref{eq:benchmark-model-3}, \eqref{eq:benchmark-model-2}.
+\textbf{Scalability on Small Datasets.} We first compare performances, in terms of time cost relative to baseline case ($I=10$), of \code{torch-choice} and R-implementation as $I$ increases from $10$ to $200$ on a dataset with $N=10,000$ records and 5-dimensional user/item characteristics.\footnote{We choose a smaller $N$ in this experiment because we have a limited number of observations when $I=10$ and we wish to keep $N$ constant when $I$ changes.}\footnote{We stop at $I=200$ because \code{mlogit} encountered an out-of-memory error with $I=250$ on a server with 128GiB memory.} We investigate the models in Equations \eqref{eq:benchmark-model-1}, \eqref{eq:benchmark-model-2}, and \eqref{eq:benchmark-model-3}.
 The top panels in Figure \ref{fig:num-items-comparison} show the time cost of \code{torch-choice} and \code{mlogit} as the number of items $I$ grows.
-Since the complexity of model \eqref{eq:benchmark-model-2} does not depend on the number of items, its cost grows slowly, only as a function of increased data size, and remains relatively constant as the number of items grows. \code{torch-choice} exhibits a linear runtime trend as $I$ grows, and costs of model \eqref{eq:benchmark-model-1} and model \eqref{eq:benchmark-model-3} are 2x and 6x higher when the number of items increases by 20x (from 10 to 200).
-In contrast, the curvatures in the left panel suggest an exponential growth trend in the time cost of \code{mlogit}; the computational cost required explodes by more than 300x when the number of items rises by 20x.
+Since the complexity of model $\mu_{uis} = \bm{\beta}^\top \mathbf{z}_i$ does not depend on the number of items, its runtime remains relatively constant as the number of items grows.
+For the other two models, \code{torch-choice} exhibits a mild runtime increase as $I$ grows, and the costs of estimating these models are only 3x-4x higher when the number of items increases by 20x from 10 to 200.
+In contrast, the curvatures in the panel for R implementation suggest an exponential growth trend in the time cost of \code{mlogit}; the computational cost required explodes by more than 400x-500x when the number of items rises by 20x.
+These observations again highlight the computational efficiency of parallel computing capability in PyTorch and \code{torch-choice} while handling a large number of parameters.